lukasbischof/UABanner/README.md

 ## Development

-To test the current code, just include the UABanner.js directly in development environment.
+To test the current code, use the command `yarn run webpack:watch` to continuously rebuild the current version.

 To make a release version, run `yarn run build` to generate a minified version in the dist folder.